arogozhnikov/arogozhnikov.github.io/about.md

 * [uniform gradient boosting](https://github.com/arogozhnikov/hep_ml/blob/master/notebooks/BoostingToUniformity.ipynb)
 * visualization of optimal control of oscillations (to be published soon)

-Also sometimes I participate in educational projects of Yandex Data School.
+Also sometimes I participate in educational projects of Yandex School of Data Analysis.
 Take a look at MLHEP 2015 [slides]({% post_url 2015-09-07-mlhep-slides %}) and [repository](https://github.com/yandexdataschool/mlhep2015).